adscorp100/mdhomecarebuild/src/content/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide.md

 ### Setting Your Rates: Navigating NDIS Pricing
 NDIS Price Limits vary by time of day, support complexity, worker level and location (including remote loadings).
 Registered providers must adhere to these limits; unregistered providers negotiating with self-managed participants have more flexibility.

+For current pay rates and comprehensive pricing information, see our [NDIS Support Worker Pay Rates Guide](/blog/ndis-support-worker-pay-rates/) and [NDIS Support Worker Hourly Rate 2025](/blog/ndis-support-worker-hourly-rate-2025/).
+Understanding travel allowances is also important for pricing your services - see our [NDIS Support Worker Travel Allowances guide](/blog/ndis-support-worker-travel-allowances/).

 ### Crafting Effective Service Agreements
 Although only mandatory for Specialist Disability Accommodation, written service agreements are strongly recommended for all supports.
 They should cover: